The Optics Performance

 The slow motion cables are a standard cheap pair with small, hard plastic knobs on a bendy cable.
 The plastic knobs are uncomfortable in the hand, but they are usable.

-The tube-rings are permanently attached to the mount, there is no Vixen Dovetail, so to use the telescope tube with a different mount would require a new pair of tube rings.
+The tube-rings are permanently attached to the mount, there is no Vixen Dovetail, so using the telescope tube with a different mount would require a new pair of tube rings.

 Reviewing The Provided Accessories